Small miners aim for European supply chain for electric vehicles independent from China

 Rare earths, such as neodymium, praseodymium, terbium and dysprosium, are used to make magnets to fire EV engines and operate windows, offshore wind turbines and other high-tech devices.
 China currently provides 98% of the world’s supply.

-Europe is home to automakers including Volkswagen , BMW Group, Stellantis (STLA.MI) Renault (RENA.PA), as well as suppliers of automotive components, who are under pressure from regulators to source materials within the region.
+Europe is home to automakers including Volkswagen, BMW Group, Stellantis Renault, as well as suppliers of automotive components, who are under pressure from regulators to source materials within the region.

 EU “rules of origin”, which determine where goods have been manufactured or produced, stipulate that 65% of the value of a product will need to be locally sourced from 2027 to qualify for tariff-free movement of goods within the bloc.

-Relocating from low-cost jurisdictions such as Asia carries risks, said Craig Scherba, president of graphite developer NextSource Materials (NEXT.TO), which has a project in Madagascar and plans a battery anode facility, with Europe one of the possible locations.
+Relocating from low-cost jurisdictions such as Asia carries risks, said Craig Scherba, president of graphite developer NextSource Materials, which has a project in Madagascar and plans a battery anode facility, with Europe one of the possible locations.

 “Those that can maintain low costs will survive,” he said.

-Elsewhere, rare earths developer Pensana Plc (PRE.L), which owns assets in Angola, is building a plant to purify the metals in Britain, using the UK government's Automotive Transformation Fund, which awards grants to accelerate the transition to a net-zero vehicle supply chain.
+Elsewhere, rare earths developer Pensana Plc, which owns assets in Angola, is building a plant to purify the metals in Britain, using the UK government’s Automotive Transformation Fund, which awards grants to accelerate the transition to a net-zero vehicle supply chain.

 “There are a number of incentives which have been put in place,” said Pensana Chairman Paul Atherley.